RX Warehouse Pharm., Inc. v 21st Century Ins. Co. (2021 NY Slip Op 50151(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Sharon Bourne-Clarke, J.), entered July 23, 2018.
-The order denied defendant’s motion for summary judgment dismissing the complaint and granted plaintiff’s cross motion for summary judgment.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Rachel Freier, J.), entered March 8, 2019.
+The order, insofar as appealed from, denied defendant’s motion for summary judgment dismissing the complaint.

-In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals from an order of the Civil Court which denied its motion for summary judgment dismissing the complaint and granted plaintiff’s cross motion for summary judgment.
+In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals from so much of an order of the Civil Court entered March 8, 2019 as denied defendant’s motion for summary judgment dismissing the complaint.

 ENTER: